KAS Bank wins three UK pension fund mandates

 with my clients," she added.

-"The attraction of KAS Bank is that it is independent so
+"The attraction of KAS BANK is that it is independent so

 there are no conflictions – it is just a securities